Best Mattress for Side Sleepers (2025): Supportive and Gentle at the Hips and Shoulders

 The Nolah Evolution uses foam and coil layers in its hybrid construction.

 One caveat of this bed is the price.
 While not the most expensive bed on the market, the Evolution still doesn’t qualify as a cheap mattress.
 If you’re a shopper on a budget and looking for a mattress under $1,000, it may not be the right fit.
+We also didn’t find the best compatibility with an adjustable base, which is something to keep in mind if you’re seeking head and leg elevation.

 For more about the Nolah Evolution, read our full Nolah Evolution mattress review.
-For a more affordable hybrid option, check out the Silk & Snow Hybrid mattress or head over to our best hybrid mattress roundup.
+For a more affordable hybrid option, check out the Silk & Snow Hybrid mattress or head over to our best cooling mattress roundup.

-Nolah Evolution Hybrid Mattress Sleepopolis Scores
+Nolah Evolution Mattress Sleepopolis Scores

 Poor